THE BEST LAS VEGAS PROPERTIES

 Settlement Sheet - See HUD-1 settlement statement.

-Single Family Residence -
+Single Family Residence - A residential structure designed

-structure designed to include one dwelling.
+to include one dwelling.

-Special Deposit Account -
+Special Deposit Account - An account that is established for

-rehabilitation work so they can be disbursed from time to time as particular
+so they can be disbursed from time to time as particular portions of the work

-portions of the work are completed.
+are completed.

-Stand Alone - A Home Equity loan originated without
+Stand Alone - A Home Equity loan originated

-obtaining a Countrywide first mortgage at the same time.
+without obtaining a Countrywide first mortgage at the same time.

 Start Date - The date you want to use as the